Nevisian local lingo

 This is a general expression for getting back to normal.
 For instance, after drinking a lot of alcohol and getting back to normal.
 So if you’ve been liming hard, someone might ask if you’ve had time to catch yourself, i.e. recover.

 Refers to having enough time to have one (more) drink.
 Yes, people on island love a drink.

 Something I find very important about living on a rock.
-If you walk into a building it’s customary to greet people, whether you know them or not.
+If you walk into a building it’s customary to greet people, even if they are strangers.
 Good morning, good day, good afternoon, good evening or good night.
-If you don’t you are considered as rude.
+People will think you are rude otherwise.

 Travel blogger, Riselle write about this in 6 Do’s and Don’ts When Visiting the Caribbean